sukerokushin/FF5GBAScriptPort-ChicagoFont/README.md

 Taking some inspiration from xJ4cks's [Bigger Font patch](https://www.romhacking.net/hacks/9389/) for the GBA script port, I also went and formatted the text to follow the convention of adding spaces after linebreaks in dialogue with character names.

-I also had to pare down the GBA script's battle messages to fit within a single line, trying my hardest to keep the character voice and occasionally taking inspiration from how RPGe/LotC rendered their lines.
+I had to pare down the GBA script's battle messages to fit within a single line as well, trying my hardest to keep the character voice the whole time and on rare occasions taking inspiration from how RPGe/LotC rendered their lines.

 Additionally, I undid the GBA script port's squared off menu/dialogue box frames in favor of the vanilla game's rounded corners.